Hydrabase

 Emollients are beneficial for maintaining and restoring skin health, offering hydration, protection, and relief from various skin conditions.
 Their regular application is key in managing dry skin, enhancing skin barrier function, and improving overall skin appearance and comfort.

-- Stimulate collagen synthesis and significantly increase skin elasticity.
+- Stimulates collagen synthesis and increases skin elasticity.

-- Prevents the breakdown of collagen and elastin through antioxidant and anti-inflammatory activity.
+- Prevents collagen and elastin breakdown through antioxidant activity.